jhaberbe/chinese_restaurant_process/README.md

 ### Documentation

-We have several notebooks in teh `notebooks` directory that demonstrate the usage of the Chinese Restaurant Process.
+We have several notebooks in the `notebooks` directory that demonstrate the usage of the Chinese Restaurant Process.
 You can run these notebooks to see how the package works in practice.

 Recommended reading order is:
 - Usage.ipynb